Officers:

 Emeritus Trustees:

-Larry Bold – Englewood, FL
+Larry Bold – Manasota Key, FL

 Larry Bold attended the University of Michigan, where he received a B.B.A. in 1961 and an M.B.A. in 1962, graduating second in his class from the law school at the University of Missouri in Kansas City in 1965.
 Upon receiving his CPA certificate upon graduation, Larry worked for several accounting firms.
 He was the sixth attorney with a law firm that eventually became Morris, Larson, King, Stamper, and Bold.
 When he retired from the firm in 1986, it had approximately 45 lawyers.
 In 1990, Larry co-founded Utility Resources Corporation, a consulting company that helped large manufacturers all over the United States reduce their cost of electricity and natural gas.
 This business was sold in 2008.
 In 2001, Larry and his wife Carol White Bold completed building their home on Manasota Key, where the Bolds have been active members of the Hermitage community.
 Larry was an avid motorcyclist, riding over 15,000 miles a year, and a dedicated supporter of the Hermitage, where he served terms as both President and Treasurer of the Board of Trustees.